StefanoAllesina/CSB_2019/docs/notes/week1.md

 ## Summary of Chapter 1

-- The "Swiss Army Knife" of programmers
+- The shell: the "Swiss Army Knife" of programmers
 - Take a peek at the data; Perform simple data manipulations; Automation; Glue
 - Hundreds of small programs, each carrying out a specific task
 - "Worse is better"